vuejs/pinia/docs/introduction.md

 # Introduction

 Pinia [started](https://github.com/posva/pinia/commit/06aeef54e2cad66696063c62829dac74e15fd19e) as an experiment to redesign what a Store for Vue could look like with the [Composition API](https://github.com/vuejs/composition-api) around November 2019.
 Since then, the initial principles are still the same, but Pinia works for both Vue 2 and Vue 3 **and doesn't require you to use the composition API**.
-The API is the same for both except for _installation_ and _SSR_, and these docs are targeted to Vue 3 **with notes about Vue 2** whenever necessary so it can be used no matter if you are using Vue 2 or Vue 3!
+The API is the same for both except for _installation_ and _SSR_, and these docs are targeted to Vue 3 **with notes about Vue 2** whenever necessary so it can be read by Vue 2 and Vue 3 users!

+## Why should I use Pinia?

+Pinia is a store library for Vue, it allows you to share a state across components/pages.
+If you are familiar with the Composition API, you might be thinking you can already share a global state with a simple `export const state = reactive({})`.
+This is true for single page applications but **exposes your application to security vulnerabilities** if it is server side rendered.
+But even in small single page applications, you get a lot from using Pinia:

+- Devtools support
+  - A timeline to track actions, mutations
+  - Stores appear in components where they are used
+  - Time travel and easier debugging
+- Plugins: extend Pinia features with plugins
+- Proper TypeScript support or **autocompletion** for JS users
+- Server Side Rendering Support

 ## Basic example